fireblocks/xrp-raw-tools/README.md

   }
 ```

-While `SetFlag: 1` enables 'Require Tag' option on your account, `ClearFlag: 1` disables it.
+While `SetFlag: 1` enables 'Require Destination Tags' configuration on your account, `ClearFlag: 1` disables it.

 ---